Introduction

 What is a Service?

-A Service is basically a class, that you can name in any way you want, which extends the main class \engine\Service
+A Service is basically a class, that you can name in any way you want, which extends the main class SplitPHP\Service, inheriting all its

 mechanics, and located at "/application/services" folder.